Elbaghdadianass/KafkaHelper/README.md

 # KafkaHelper
-wrapper class for a kafka producer working with spark streaming.
+KafkaHelper is a wrapper class for a kafka producer to be integrated with spark streaming in a cluster mode to maximize the performance using spark broadcast mechanism.